adaptor2022/adaptor2022.github.io/_pages/submissiondetails.md

 ### <a id="Submission" class="uncolored_link">How and where to submit</a>

-1. The submissions of the Docker container are done via the Synapse platform of our challenge.
-Please refer to this submission tutorial on how you can submit your container to our challenge via the Synapse platform.
+1. The submissions of the Docker container are done via the [Synapse platform](https://www.synapse.org/#!Synapse:syn29340309/wiki/) of our challenge.
+Please refer to our [submission tutorial](https://www.synapse.org/#!Synapse:syn29340309/wiki/617629) on how you can submit your container to our challenge via the Synapse platform.
 The challenge will be split into **three phases**: Training phase, Platform testing phase, Submission phase.

    * **Training phase** (Until 30.06.2022): The participating teams can independently validate their results using cross-validation on the training data.